-The former Bill C-8 was introduced on March 9 by the Federal Government introduced amendments to the Criminal Code to ban conversion therapy.
-In Bill C-8, conversion therapy is defined broadly as
+The former Bill C-8 was introduced on March 9 by the Federal Government.
+It introduced amendments to the Criminal Code to ban conversion therapy.
+In Bill C-8, conversion therapy was defined broadly as

 a practice, treatment or service designed to change a person’s sexual orientation to heterosexual or gender identity to cisgender, or to repress or reduce non-heterosexual attraction or sexual behaviour.

-The legislation says conversion therapy does not include a practice, treatment or service that relates: a) to a person’s gender transition; or b) to a person’s exploration of their identity or to its development.
+The legislation said conversion therapy does not include a practice, treatment or service that relates: a) to a person’s gender transition; or b) to a person’s exploration of their identity or to its development.

-The bill creates five new Criminal Code offences relating to conversion therapy.
+The bill would have created five new Criminal Code offences relating to conversion therapy.
 These are: